rnvdev/terraripper/README.md

 # TODO:
 - [ ] Personalizing variable file name.
 - [ ] Pass values and file with values as cli argument.
+- [ ] Call script as command line.